Welcoming the gifts of fear!

 GIFTS: Curiosity ~ Intuition ~ Instinct ~ Focus ~ Clarity ~ Attentiveness ~ Readiness ~ Vigor

-THE INTERNAL QUESTION: What action should be taken?
+THE INTERNAL QUESTIONS: What am I sensing?
+What action should be taken?

 The message in fear (from The Language of Emotions)

-When you ask your fear the internal question “What action should be taken?” your fear will help you orient yourself to what’s going on around you and make the best decision, which is entirely unique to each situation.
+When you ask your fear the internal question “What am I sensing?” and “What action should be taken?” your fear will help you orient yourself to what’s going on around you and make the best decision, which is entirely unique to each situation.

 But not listening to fear is almost a national pastime.
 Even when people learn something about the true nature of fear, they often continue to reject its wisdom.